Advanced FDM: Is the QIDI Tech X-Plus 3 a Hidden Gem for Functional Parts?

 Engineering-Grade Materials: Beyond PLA and PETG

-Beginner Note: Materials like ABS and Nylon are prone to warping and cracking on standard open-frame printers because they shrink as they cool.
-A heated build chamber and high hotend temperatures are essential to manage this shrinkage and ensure successful prints.
+Beginner Note: Materials like ABS and Nylon warp badly on open-frame printers because they shrink as they cool unevenly.
+A heated build chamber and high hotend temperatures are essential to control that shrinkage and get prints that actually stick.

 Precision and Speed: Klipper Firmware and CoreXY Kinematics

-Slicer Settings: When preparing prints in PrusaSlicer or Orca Slicer, pay close attention to acceleration limits and pressure advance values.
-For instance, specific Klipper configurations for the X-Plus 3 might recommend a `square_corner_velocity` of 5.0 and `pressure_advance` values calibrated per filament (e.g., 0.04 for PLA, 0.06 for PETG, 0.08 for ABS/ASA).
+Slicer Settings: In PrusaSlicer or Orca Slicer, watch your acceleration limits and pressure advance values.
+Typical Klipper configs for the X-Plus 3 suggest a square_corner_velocity of 5.0, with pressure_advance values calibrated per filament: around 0.04 for PLA, 0.06 for PETG, 0.08 for ABS/ASA.

 Robust Enclosure and Thermal Management for Consistent Results